 The gene therapies have large cost savings associated with them with very large lifetime costs associated with both the treatments and comparators in both models.
-In addition, the gene therapies are associated with higher QALYs and lower bleeds.
-In model 2 in the capped cost savings scenario for gene therapy of \$150,000, valoctocogene roxaparvovec became not cost effective even at high willingness to pay thresholds, illustrating that the cost saving results for valoctocogene roxaparvovec in hemophilia A were sensitive to the cost of the comparator being well above \$150,000 per year.
-However, in model 1, etranacogene dezaparvovec was found to be a dominant treatment even in the capped cost savings scenario meaning that even if factor IX was priced at \$150,000 a year, etranacogene dezaparvovec would still be projected to be a dominant treatment.
+In addition, the gene therapies are associated with slightly higher QALYs and lower bleeds.
+Overall, the full cost-offset results in both models were robust to a wide range of sensitivity analyses as well as scenario analyses varying inputs and assumptions in the model.
+In the capped cost savings scenario for gene therapy of \$150,000 per year, using the respective placeholder prices, the gene therapies were not cost effective even at higher thresholds, illustrating that the cost-saving results were sensitive to the cost of the respective comparators being well above \$150,000 per year.

 5. Contextual Considerations and Potential Other Benefits